CoolProp/CoolProp/Web/develop/cmake.rst

 CMake is used to build each of the wrappers for CoolProp.

 To install CMake, please visit `CMake.org <http://www.cmake.org/>`_ or install it through your systems package manager.
-For Mac OSX, you have to start it as super user to be able to install the symlinks in the system path.
+For Mac OSX, you can use ``homebrew`` and run ``brew install cmake``.
+If you do not like that, you can also install it from the official binary release, you have to start it as super user to be able to install the symlinks in the system path.
 Run::

     sudo /Applications/CMake.app/Contents/MacOS/CMake